THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

-Merri Dee was born in Chicago, Illinois on October 30, 1934.
+Media personality Merri Dee was born in Chicago, Illinois, on October 30, 1934.
 Dee was raised in Chicago and New Orleans, Louisiana, where she developed a passion for journalism during school.
 She began her long relationship with broadcast media in 1966 as a radio personality.
 Based upon the strength of her reputation, Dee moved to WGN-TV in 1972, where she gained experience in newscasting as a staff announcer and talk show host.

 At the height of her very promising career, Dee was confronted with a personal tragedy when she and a talk show guest were kidnapped from the television station and nearly killed by the attackers.
-Not one to remain a victim, however, Dee looks upon that incident – which changed the course of her career and life – as a challenge to grow.
-Lobbying state and city politicians, Dee assisted in the passage of Illinois' first Victims Bill of Rights law, legislation that has served as a model for other states.
+Not one to remain a victim, however, Dee looked upon that incident – which changed the course of her career and life – as a challenge to grow.
+Lobbying state and city politicians, Dee assisted in the passage of Illinois' first Victims Bill of Rights law, in 1992, legislation that has served as a model for other states.

 Following the tragic event, Dee became more involved in the administrative aspect of television production and was appointed director of community relations at WGN-TV.
 In this capacity, Dee served as liaison between WGN-TV and the many social organizations that compose Chicago's civic community.
 She received direct feedback from the audience and ensured that the station served the needs of Chicago's diverse populations.
 Dee also oversaw WGN's public service campaigns.
 Dee retired as WGN-TV’s director of community relations in the fall of 2008.

-She is the recipient of numerous awards, including the AT&T Outstanding Community Role Model award, the North American Council on Adoptable Children Outstanding Leadership Award, the YWCA of Metropolitan Chicago Woman of the Year Award, and the Chicago Academy of TV Arts and Sciences Lifetime Achievement Award.
+Dee was the recipient of numerous awards, including the AT&T Outstanding Community Role Model award, the North American Council on Adoptable Children Outstanding Leadership Award, the YWCA of Metropolitan Chicago Woman of the Year Award, and the Chicago Academy of TV Arts and Sciences Lifetime Achievement Award.